chenshihelio/LAPS/README.md

 # LAPS

-LAPS (UC**LA**-**P**seudo-**S**pectral) is a pseudo-spectral 3D Hall-MHD code writen in FORTRAN, with corotating-expanding-box-model implemented.
-Brief notes on the numerical method are included as a PDF file here.
-A more detailed description can also be found in the paper: https://iopscience.iop.org/article/10.3847/1538-4357/ab5fce
+LAPS (UC**LA**-**P**seudo-**S**pectral) is a 3D MPI-parallelized Fourier-transform-based pseudo-spectral Hall-MHD code writen in FORTRAN, with corotating-expanding-box-model implemented.

+Brief notes on the numerical method are included as a PDF file: /src_compressible/notes_MHD3D_EBM.pdf.
+Some more detailed description can be found in the paper: https://iopscience.iop.org/article/10.3847/1538-4357/ab5fce.
+A thorough description of all the numerical methods along with fundamental tests will be published as a standalone paper soon.

+## Installation & Compilation

-To compile the code, MPI and FFTW are needed.
+To compile the code, MPI and FFTW are necessary.

+### OpenMPI
+You can download the latest OpenMPI from https://www.open-mpi.org/software/ompi/v5.0/.
+The instruction to install OpenMPI can be found here: https://docs.open-mpi.org/en/v5.0.x/installing-open-mpi/index.html.

+### FFTW
+You can download FFTW from https://www.fftw.org/download.html and install it follow the instruction here https://www.fftw.org/fftw3_doc/Installation-and-Customization.html to install.

+### Compile LAPS
+After installing MPI and FFTW, LAPS is ready to be compiled.

+## Run LAPS

 Samples of Python scripts to read the output are included.
 <hr>
 TODO: Instructions on how to set up initial conditions.